Teach English in Thailand

 Do we have to find our own accommodation?

 Your school will provide you with an apartment when you arrive at your placement location, so you don’t need to find the accommodation on your own.
-If they don’t have something already, they will make sure to apartment hunt with you and find something you like right away.
 Most apartments and accommodations are month-to-month so if you don’t like your provided accommodation you can always find something else after that first month.
 You will pay rent, which is on average around $75-100 USD per month.
 What Are Apartments and Houses Like in Thailand!?

 How do I get a visa?